BlessingLuphahla/BlessingLuphahla/README.md

 ### [Social Media App](https://github.com/BlessingLuphahla/social-media)

 A social media application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-This project illustrates my capability to develop full-stack applications and manage both front-end and back-end development.The API for the backend is created in a different repostory and hosted seperately
+This project illustrates my capability to develop full-stack applications and manage both front-end and back-end development.The API for the backend is created in a different repository and hosted seperately

 #### Key Features: